-Local housing need could be better assessed, but Government proposals for a new methodology would only entrench existing house building patterns and fail to address the need for a mix of housing tenures and types, the RTPI says.
+Local housing need could be better assessed, but Government proposals for a new methodology would only entrench existing house-building patterns and fail to address the need for a mix of housing tenures and types, the RTPI says.

-Crudely, application of the methodology will mean that housing targets in the south of England will go up and targets in the north will go down.
+Crudely applied, the methodology will mean that housing targets in the south of England will go up and targets in the north will go down.

 In its response to the Government consultation, the RTPI says: “The methodology does nothing to address the tendency to base housing growth on past trends, rather than on a more forward-looking strategy which takes into consideration future growth aspirations or employment projections.”

 The Institute argues that ONS figures, while useful as a starting point, are too short termed and narrow.

 A better methodology should require LAs to be more holistic by taking into account plans like the council’s own economic growth strategy, employment projections, a Local Enterprise Partnership Investment Strategy, a bespoke housing deal with Government, or wider Government’s plans such as the Oxford-Cambridge corridor, the Northern Powerhouse and the Industrial Strategy.

 The Scottish Housing Need and Demand Assessment tool has been cited as an example from which such a model could be based.

 The RTPI also says there needs to be more guidance to help authorities determine not only a baseline figure of homes, but also a breakdown of the right mix of homes at an early stage.

 The RTPI is also concerned with the proposal to stop using Housing Market Areas (HMA) as geographical units for housing assessment, even though the proposals suggest using HMA geographies for “a statement of common ground”.

 Analysing “need” based on local administrative districts has the danger of entrenching existing house creation patterns rather than meeting market needs on the ground which do not follow council boundaries.
 It also further erodes the incentive for strategic planning and cooperation across boundaries.